fusion-energy/paramak/docs/source/paramak.install.rst

    conda install -c cadquery -c conda-forge cadquery=2.1

 Then pip install the Paramak.
-Pip is used on windows as the conda install includes Moab which is currently not available as a conda isntall on Windows.
+Pip is used on windows as the conda install includes Moab which is currently not available as a conda install on Windows.

 .. code-block:: bash